The Arabic Republic of Egypt… dawn over the pyramids…

 Granny gets the hint.
 ‘Yes please, washing my hands would be… lovely.’

-She draws her wand.
+She picks it up and puts it next to the washbasin.
+Then she strips off her horsey clothes and places them next to the parcel.
+She pulls out her hairpins, passing her fingers through her tousled hair before reverently unwrapping her wand.
 It had taken a long time to repair it, finding a suitable tree to graft it on while it recovered.
 She had used it for the first time packing her things and it seems to work relatively fine.
 At least on minor spells.
 It is getting more powerful for each time it is put to work.
+She concentrates on the pile of dirty clothes, waving the wand.

 ‘Tiny grow and big reduce